Inner Child & Relational Patterns Therapy for Women in Michigan

 Understand the roots of your emotional patterns and begin healing the experiences still shaping how you respond today.

-You want to feel close and connected in your relationships, but expressing your needs can feel surprisingly difficult.
+You want to feel close and connected in your relationships, but expressing your needs feels surprisingly difficult.

-You may find yourself avoiding conflict, keeping the peace, or taking care of others emotionally, even when it means ignoring what you actually need.
-Saying no can feel almost impossible.
-Not because you don’t know how, but because part of you fears what might happen if you do.
+Maybe you find yourself avoiding conflict, keeping the peace, or taking care of others emotionally, even when it means ignoring what you actually need.
+Saying no can feel almost impossible - not because you don’t know how, but because part of you fears what might happen if you do.

 • What if they get upset with me?